 As data is drawn from a sample survey, the indicator is subject to sampling error, which occurs because a proportion of the population is used to produce estimates that represent the whole population.
 Rates should be considered with reference to their corresponding relative standard errors (RSEs) and 95 per cent confidence intervals.
 Estimates with a relative standard error between 25 per cent and 50 per cent should be used with caution, and estimates with a relative standard error over 50 per cent are considered too unreliable for general use.

 Data was self-reported for this indicator.
-The definition of 'urgent medical care' was left up to the respondent, although discretionary interviewer advice was that going to the GP for a medical certificate for work would not be considered urgent.
+Respondents were instructed to exclude treatment for urgent dental care.
+The definition of 'urgent dental care' was left up to the respondent's interpretation.